Essential Back To School Tips For Parents

 Build relationships with your child’s teachers by being friendly and approachable, introducing yourself, volunteering to help at the school or in the classroom if you are available, and responding to notes and attending information evenings.

-For ways to help your child be more successful at school see here.
+Go here for ways to help your child be more successful at school

 To foster a positive outlook about school, speak encouragingly about the teachers and the other students.